GMaN1911/cvmp-public-protocol/README.md

 ---

 CVMP is looking to onboard a cohesive team to build the future proto to meta "concious" AI systems of the future.
-Please refer to (./docs/call_out.md) for brief team alignment check and application submission guidelines.
+Please refer to [Call Out] (./docs/call_out.md) for brief team alignment check and application submission guidelines.

 ---